|Net sales, MEUR||4,032.5||5,045.0||10,474.8|

-Operating profit amounted to EUR 276.6 million, which is EUR 175.6 million more than in the corresponding period in the previous year.
-Profit after tax amounted to EUR 226.6 million, while profit for 2021 amounted to EUR 105.2 million.
-The increase in profit was due to the refining margin that was significantly higher than usual in the second quarter, as well as the inventory impact resulting from the sharp increase in oil prices.
-The effect of valuation items, i.e. price changes and future refining margin hedges, on the result was approximately EUR 125 million.
-The operating environment in the Retail market was challenging due to the availability of bioproducts and cost increases.
+Operating profit amounted to EUR 36.5 million, which is EUR 240.1 million less than in the corresponding period in the previous year.
+Profit after tax amounted to EUR 28.8 million, while profit for 2022 amounted to EUR 226.6 million.
+The refining margin was historically higher in the second quarter of 2022 due to the world political situation and concerns over the availability of products.
+In addition, the inventory impact resulting from the increase in oil prices was strongly visible in the profit for 2022.
+The refining margin has been at a satisfactory level this year, except for the period of the maintenance turnaround.
+The effect of valuation items, i.e. price changes and future refining margin hedges, on the result was approximately EUR -33 million.
+The operating environment in the Retail market continued to be challenging.
+The biogas market has levelled off during this year as prices decreased from last year’s exceptionally high and volatile levels.

 Henrikki Talvitie, CEO of St1 Nordic Oy: